Yoshihama Station (Iwate)

 Yoshihama Station (吉浜駅, Yoshihama-eki) was a railway station on the Sanriku Railway Company’s Rias Line located in the city of Ōfunato, Iwate Prefecture, Japan.
 It is 21.6 rail kilometers from the terminus of the line at Sakari Station.

 Station layout

 Yoshihama Station has a single side platform serving a single bi-directional track.
 The station is unattended.

 History

 Yoshihama Station opened on 1 July 1973 as a station on the Japan National Railway (JNR).
 It was privatized on 1 April 1984, becoming a station on the Sanriku Railway.
 During the 11 March 2011 Tōhoku earthquake and tsunami, part of the tracks on the Minami-Rias Line were swept away, thus suspending services.
 The line resumed operations on 3 April 2013 between Sakari and Yoshihama.
 Services between Yoshihama and Kamaishi resumed on 5 April 2014.
-Minami-Rias Line, a portion of Yamada Line, and Kita-Rias Line constitute Rias Line in 23 March 2019.
+Minami-Rias Line, a portion of Yamada Line, and Kita-Rias Line constitute Rias Line on 23 March 2019.
 Accordingly, this station became an intermediate station of Rias Line.